boeckmann/asm6502/README.txt

    4.1 Input Files

        Input files should have .a65 as extension to distinguish it from files written for other assemblers.
-Include-files should have .i65 as extension.
 The files should be encoded in the ASCII or UTF-8 character sets.

    4.2 Data Types

        Two data types are known to the assembler:

-        -  8-bit _byte_ storing numbers of value 0 to 255.
+        -  _byte_: 8-bit in size, storing whole numbers between 0 to 255

-        -  16-bit _word_ storing positive numbers of value 0 to 65535.
+           inclusive.

-           Negative numbers from -32768 to -1 are stored in two-complement representation.
+        -  _word_: 16-bit in size, storing positive whole numbers between 0 to 65535.
+Negative numbers may also be stored in the range from -32768 to -1.
+Negative numbers are stored in two-complement representation.

    4.3 Symbols